wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Start date of the time range.
-This 'from' date must be a date before the date defined in 'to'.
-If the defined date time entry does not have a timezone, UTC time zone(z) will be used.
-Example value: '2021-08-16T12:30:00.000+05:30'.
+The start date of the time range.
+The date specified here must be a date earlier than the date specified via the
+<code>to</code> parameter.
+If the defined date and time entry do not have a timezone, the <code>UTC</code> time zone (z) is used.
+It is
-It is required to specify a value for this parameter.
+required to specify a value for this parameter. e.g., <code>'2021-08-16T12:00:00.000+05:30'</code>.

 </td>
 </tr>